Cost of Living in Kentucky

 Taxes in Kentucky: What Residents Pay

-The tax environment in Kentucky plays a significant role in determining residents' overall financial picture.
-Kentucky imposes a state income tax with a top marginal rate of 4.0 percent.
-This tax applies to wages, salaries, investment income, and in most cases retirement income, though specific exemptions and deductions vary.
-For a household earning the median income of $55,573, state income taxes represent a meaningful deduction from take-home pay that must be factored into any relocation budget.
+Kentucky imposes a state income tax with a top marginal rate of 4.0.
+This tax applies to wages, salaries, investment income, and in most cases retirement distributions, though specific exemptions and brackets vary.
+For a household earning the median income of $55,573, state income taxes represent a meaningful deduction from take-home pay that must be factored into any relocation budget or financial plan.
+The state sales tax rate is 6.0.
+This rate is in line with what many states charge, adding a predictable percentage to retail purchases, dining, and most services.
+Property taxes run at an effective rate of 0.83 of assessed home value.
+On the median home price of $205,000, that translates to approximately $1,702 per year, or roughly $142 per month added to homeownership costs.
+This moderate rate keeps homeownership costs manageable and is below what many states charge.

 Everyday Expenses: Groceries, Utilities, Transportation & Healthcare